AlexWills37/WebTetris/README.md

 ## Supported devices

 As a static website, this project is supported on any device with a JavaScript-enabled browser.
-That being said, this game is currently incompatible with mobile, as a keyboard and mouse are needed to play the game.

-In the future, mobile support and mobile-friendly controls will be added.
+This game now supports mobile devices!
+There are 2 kinds of touchscreen-based input:
+- On-screen buttons (like a game controller)
+- Swipe gestures

+By default, the swipe gestures are not enabled, but users can change that in the game's settings.
+> I decided to disable swipe gestures by default because they are a bit difficult to use if it's your first time playing, and because the game doesn't have an interactive tutorial to help teach them.

 ## How to play